 - Low haemoglobin levels positive ventilatory oxygen support may be needed at critical points.
 Recent concerns over the use of ESAs (erythropoiesis-stimulating agents) in cancer management deserve careful consideration.
-However, evidence of their beneficial effects continue to be published and they may have a key role in treating a patient group refusing major blood component support.
-Here again, there is a significant shift in the risk/benefit calculation.
-The combined administration of IV iron with ESAs has been shown to enhance results.
-Where the use of ESAs is contra-indicated, IV iron alone may in certain cases improve haemoglobin levels.
-In post-therapy recovery, recently modified ESAs with different dosing schedules may be especially attractive. - Neutropenia Granulocyte Colony-Stimulating Factor (GCSF), together with prophylactic antibiotics, can be effective in reducing febrile neutropenic episodes.
-Again, recently modified versions of GCSFs can allow a greater flexibility of dosing schedules. - Thrombocytopenia can pose a serious problem to the Witness patient experiencing complications, such as sepsis, during chemotherapy, or undergoing myeloablative procedures.
-Recent guidelines have significantly reduced platelet transfusion triggers.
-Additionally, although recombinant thrombopoietin preparations failed to prove useful therapeutically, recently TPO Mimetic agents have been licensed and very successfully used for the treatment of ITP (Idiopathic Thrombocytopenic Purpura).
-There are currently trials that may provide the basis to extend the license for these agents to the treatment of chemotherapy induced thrombocytopenia.
-In the meantime, the treatment of severe thrombocytopenic events rely on agents such as antifibrinolytics (e.g. Tranexamic Acid), or coagulation factors, as in cryoprecipitates, prothrombin complex concentrates, fibrinogen concentrate, and possibly activated factor VIIa (rFVIIa; NovoSeven.)
+However, evidence of their beneficial effects continue to be published9 and they may have a key role in treating a patient group refusing major blood component support.^{1,10} Here again, there is a significant shift in the risk/benefit calculation.
+The combined administration of IV iron with ESAs has been shown to enhance results.10 Where the use of ESAs is contra-indicated, IV iron alone may in certain cases improve haemoglobin levels.^{11,12} In post-therapy recovery, recently modified ESAs with different dosing schedules may be especially attractive. - Neutropenia Granulocyte Colony-Stimulating Factor (GCSF), together with prophylactic antibiotics, can be effective in reducing febrile neutropenic episodes.
+Again, recently modified versions of GCSFs can allow a greater flexibility of dosing schedules.13 - Thrombocytopenia can pose a serious problem to the Witness patient experiencing complications, such as sepsis, during chemotherapy, or undergoing myeloablative procedures.
+There are currently no approved 'thrombopoietic' agents in use in the UK.
+However, recent guidelines have significantly reduced recommended platelet transfusion thresholds,14 and new TPO mimetic agents in clinical trials are showing promise for the near future.15 In the meantime, the treatment of severe thrombocytopenic events rely on agents such as antifibrinolytics (e.g. Tranexamic Acid),16 or coagulation factors, as in cryoprecipitates, prothrombin complex concentrates, fibrinogen concentrate17, and possibly activated factor VIIa (rFVIIa; NovoSeven[®]).
 The acceptance of coagulation factors, along with rFVIIa, will need to be determined by each patient.